gguiltinan/front-end-test/README.md

-#This is repository for my code in response to the "Candiate Assessment Questions".
+#Repository for response to the "Front End Developer Candiate Assessment Questions"

 The directory bst will contain the Binary Search Tree exercise.